-Two communications appeared in the coinmas of the NEWS recently in which, as a citizen, I was much interested.
-The first was published in the issue of the 23rd inst. over the nom de plume of "A non," and the second on the 25th signed "Bernard,"
+Two commucications appeared in the columns of the NEWS recently in which, as a citizen, I was much interested.
+The first was published in the issue of the 23rd inst. over the nom de plume of "A non," and the second on the 25th signed "Bernard."

-Both writers deal with the school tax question and both are apparently of the opinion that an excessive if not illegal levy has been made for the present year.
-"Anon" frankly states present year.
-"A non" trankly states ne desires to do a little "respectful, pertinent growling," and then pro-ceeds to deal with the general tax levies for 1895.
-He correctly states that the levy for school for school purposes is six mills, a part-but a part only-of the quotes Territorial statute on that subject, "that
+Both writers deal with the echool isx question and both are apparently of the opinion that an exceesive if not illegal levy has been made for the present year.
+"Anon" frankly states be desires to do a little "respectful, pertinent growling," and then preceeds to deal with the general tax levice for 1895.
+He correctly states that the levy for echool purposes is six mills, quotes a part-but a part only-of the Territorial statute on that subject, "that